Dharmatala: Transport

 A three-horse omnibus plied briefly between Dharmatala and Barrackpore in November 1830 but the truly successful horse-drawn public transport was the tramcar.
 These were introduced in Dharmatala in March 1882.
 In 1899, the Calcutta Tramways Company started electrifying the entire system.

 Dharmatala has always been a major traffic hub.
 Today, Dharmatala is the busiest bus terminus of West Bengal.
 Kolkata trams route no. 5, 25 and 36 also start their journey from Dharmatala.

 During rush hours some 200,000 to 300,000 vehicles pass through Dharmatala.
 Experts say 50–60 percent of air pollution in Kolkata is due to vehicle emission.
 Increase in number of vehicles may have added to the problem.
 In the Dharmatala area, the noise levels are 75–84 dB.

 According to transport department officials, over 2,000 long-distance buses operate from the city.
 Most of the state and private buses originate from here.

 Eden Gardens railway station on Kolkata Circular Railway line is the nearest railway station.
 Sealdah Station, one of the five major railway-terminals of Kolkata Metropolitan Area, is also nearby.

-The Esplanade Metro Station of Kolkata Metro opened on October 24, 1984, with the opening of the Esplanade Bhawanipur Section of Line 1.
+The Esplanade metro station of Kolkata Metro opened on October 24, 1984, with the opening of the Esplanade–Bhawanipur section of Blue Line.
 Ten years later, the line was extended northward to Chandni Chowk.
-Both these stations in the Dharmatala Area are among the busiest in the network.
-Just below the existing Metro station of Line 1, another station is under construction for Line 2 of Kolkata Metro.
-It will be the extension of Line 2 from Salt Lake Stadium to Howrah Maidan going beneath the Ganges, with an interchange with Line 1 at Esplanade.
-Line 3 of Kolkata Metro is also planned to terminate at Esplanade running from Joka.
+Both these stations in the Dharmatala area are among the busiest in the network.
+It serves as an interchange station since the opening of Kolkata Metro Green Line 2 between Esplanade and Howrah Maidan.
+Purple Line of Kolkata Metro is also planned to terminate at Esplanade running from Joka.